What is your role at UMB?

 Did you always know you wanted to be a lawyer?

-So, I graduated with a bachelor’s degree from UCM and took a leap of faith and started studying for the LSATs to pursue a law degree.
-I graduated from the University of Missouri (MU) law school in 2010 and began my legal career working at a nonprofit in KC before working as a judicial law clerk at the Jackson County Circuit Court.
+So, I graduated with a bachelor’s degree from UCM, took a leap of faith and started studying for the LSATs to pursue a law degree.
+I graduated from the University of Missouri (MU) law school in 2010 and began my legal career working at a Kansas City nonprofit before working as a judicial law clerk at the Jackson County Circuit Court.
 After two years as a clerk, I joined the law firm of Walters, Bender, Strohbehn & Vaughan as an associate attorney working on commercial litigation before joining the UMB team.

 How has your career continued to grow since then?

-Working at UMB has given me a great opportunity to find what I am good at and continue to morph my skills over time.
+Working at UMB has given me a great opportunity to identify what I am good at and continue to hone my skills over time.
 I loved being a litigator, but UMB is such a diverse financial institution, I found myself interested in maturing our entire department and the technology and processes we use.
 I presented the idea for my next role to my boss and our CEO, and they agreed.
-Since then, I’ve been asked to manage the legal team where I continue to drive my passion for developing our department and people at UMB.
+Since then, I now manage the legal team where I continue to drive my passion for developing our department and people at UMB.

 What community service activities are you involved in?